-If you require an advance for your travels, you can request this by filling out the Advance Request

-Form from TEAMS and send it to your Manager with the Finance Department

-(finances@climatecentre.org) in CC.
-After approval from your Manager the Finance Department will process the request.
+If you require an advance for your travels, you can request this by filling out the Advance Request Form from TEAMS and send it to your line manager with finances@climatecentre.org in CC.
+After approval from your Manager the Finance team will process the request.
 Please allow up to two weeks for the advance to reach your account.